 Have you ever been on holiday to the Greek islands before?
 There’s a good chance you may have come across Santorini before.
 But what is it about this island that pulls so many people back to visit time and again?
 Some say it’s the sun, sea, and sand.
 However, others flock here to take a good look at the amazing history and heritage that’s clear to see all around.

 This volcanic island proves to be a tourist hotspot in more ways than one.
-Here are a few interesting facts about Santorini which might just fascinate you – clue up before you jet away on holiday, perhaps!
+Here are a few fun facts about Santorini which might just fascinate you – clue up before you jet away on holiday, perhaps!

 Santorini used to be known as Strongoli.
 It’s thought this name dates back to Neolithic times.